lacoco-lab/lacoco-lab.github.io/courses/theory-25/index.md

 * Which problems can be solved by a transformer in one step?
 Which require a chain-of-thought?
 How long does a chain-of-thought have to be?

+* What are benefits and limits of allowing LLM agents to act in the world, and to collaborate with each other or humans?

 * Which kinds of problems is a transformer likely to generalize on well?

 * What are differences between transformers and other architectures (e.g. state-space models)?